RobDWaller/robdwaller.github.io/_posts/2017-10-08-ai-machine-learning-what-is-it-how-does-it-work.md

 ---
 layout: post
-title: AI and Machine Learning: 2.
-What is it and How Does it Work?
+title: 'AI and Machine Learning: 2.
+What is it and How Does it Work?''
-description:
+description: 'something'
 published: false
-tags: []
+tags: [ai, machine learning]
 ---
 As touched upon in the series introduction when we're discussing 'Artificial Intelligence' we're not really discussing Artificial Intelligence at all.
 What we're actually discussing is Machine Learning, which is a very different topic.